GuyBS2/vision_localizer/README.md

 > - Installs dependencies
 > - Downloads the Massachusetts Buildings dataset from Kaggle
 > - Generates 150×150 image patches from the raw satellite images
+> - Extracts feature vectors for all patches

 ## Output Files (after setup)

 - `data/map_images/`        – all 150x150 tiles
 - `data/map_features.npy`   – feature vectors
-- `data/map_filenames.csv`  – file name
+- `data/map_filenames.csv`  – filenames associated with each vector
+- `data/test_inputs/`       – query images to match against the map

 ## Dependencies

 Tested on Python 3.12+.
-Install using:
+Install Python dependencies using:

+## License

 This project is licensed under the MIT License.
+See `LICENSE` for details.

 ## Credits